Dopyo/Novel_Translator/README.md

-# Flask_React
+# Novel Translator

-Personal Project to make it easier to compare machine translation quality when translating novels
+Personal Project to make it easier to compare machine translation quality when translating novels.
+Do not serve over the internet if you expect someone else to use your credits for other purposes.

 ## Requirements